Tech

 Conclusion

-A secure, reliable and scalable Selenium Grid cross-browser infrastructure is crucial for successful continuous testing and DevOps setup.
+A secure, reliable and scalable Selenium Grid cross-browser testing infrastructure is crucial for successful continuous testing and DevOps setup.

 Setting up and maintaining a mature enterprise grade Selenium Grid infrastructure requires a significant investment and is a complex undertaking.
 While a homegrown solution can be a good starting point, for most enterprise scenarios it will quickly become unmanageable.